 The revival has not actually enjoyed more popularity in America than the classic era.
 Both are cult series in America that have enjoyed success by the standards of cult series, but neither are what you would call mainstream hits.
 (New Who’s viewing figures at the height of its popularity in America were barely over 2 million.)
 However New Who’s success is beefed up by the media, whilst Classic Who’s is done down to the point where fans who don’t know any better, assume the classic series was completely obscure Stateside until Moffat came along.

 It was harder to sell series to other countries and develop followings abroad during the time of the Classic series too.
 No streaming service, no internet, and no channels like BBC America.
-A series had to actually be sold back then, and for Classic Who to be seen in 80 countries and make the millions it did for the BBC.
+A series had to actually be sold back then, and for Classic Who to be seen in 80 countries and make the millions it did for the BBC was incredible.

 As for female fans, well its true that the classic era of Doctor Who was overall more of a guys show.
 On average men prefer sci fi to women.
 The reason for this is most likely because sci fi is generally perceived in popular culture to be an action genre, and men on average prefer action movies.